|

 In your program initialization,

-method with a variety of parameter choices,
+invoke the init method with a variety of parameter choices,

 as shown in the introduction to this section above.